AliSalman-et-al/auto-rob2/CONTEXT.md

 ### Assessment

 A single RoB 2 run for one primary PDF and one assessed outcome.
-It may include supplementary PDFs, registry enrichment, RAG retrieval, LLM signaling-question answers, deterministic judgments, verification flags, and output artifacts.
+It may include supplementary PDFs, registry enrichment, supplement retrieval, LLM signaling-question answers, deterministic judgments, verification flags, and output artifacts.

 ### Primary Paper

 The main randomized trial report.
 It stays central.
-Primary-paper text becomes `full_text`, structured `PaperEvidence`, primary retrieval chunks, and the primary `SourceDocument`.
+Primary-paper text becomes `full_text`, structured `PaperEvidence`, parser artifacts, and the primary `SourceDocument`.

 ### Supplement

 An optional supporting PDF such as a protocol, SAP, appendix, disclosure, or data-sharing document.
-Supplements are parsed into chunks with provenance and join retrieval, but they do not replace `full_text` or primary-paper evidence.
+Supplements are parsed into SupplementSegments with provenance and join evidence packets through SupplementIndex retrieval, but they do not replace `full_text` or primary-paper evidence.

 ### SourceDocument